MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/7-exercise-deploy-logic-app.md

 ## Review and update the Logic App

-The next step is to configure the Logic App and update the Application Setting for your Azure Function App.
+The next step is to configure the Logic App to connect to your email address and update the Application Setting for your Azure Function App.

 1. Once your Logic App is deployed, navigate to your Resource Group in the Azure portal and select the **Logic App** you deployed.